szabgab/python.code-maven.com/books/python-programming/src/json/exercise-json-phonebook.md

 Foo added

 $ python phone.py Bar
-Bar is not in the phnebook
+Bar is not in the phonebook

 $ python phone.py Bar 456
 Bar added